Independent research No product sales No commissions Verified against the source

 Within the first three years of a policy being issued, the insurer has the right to investigate the claim and reject it if they find material misrepresentation — meaning information that was deliberately hidden and would have affected whether the insurer issued the policy or at what premium.

 ⚠️ What this means for multiple policies: If you hid an existing policy when applying, and you die within three years — the new insurer will almost certainly discover the non-disclosure during investigation.
-Insurers in India today check insurance records.
+Insurers in India today check insurance records via shared industry databases (CIBIL-MI, CKYC).
 They can and do reject claims on this basis.
+For more on how rejections work generally, see our guide on why term insurance claims get rejected in India.

 The correct approach is always complete disclosure.
 It takes two minutes on the application form and protects everything.